Child Health Advocates Call On Mark Zuckerberg To Scrap Facebook's Messenger App Aimed At Kids

 “Social media is already damaging the emotional/social growth of children.
 Do not lower the age to younger children, who are already more impressionable, and do not have the cognitive maturity to differentiate social messages,” Greene said.

 This is not the first time health experts and child development have called on Facebook to scrap the Messenger Kids.
-As CNN reported in January this year, more than a dozen organizations and about 100 health experts sent a letter to Mark Zuckeberg, asking him to shut down the app.
+As CNN reported in January this year, more than a dozen organizations and about 100 health experts sent a letter to Mark Zuckerberg, asking him to shut down the app.

-In a statement supplied to The Guardian, a Facebook spokesperson said that the company appreciates the feedback, as well as the initiative, but they did not in any way indicate that Mark Zuckeberg’s company would pull the plug on the app.
+In a statement supplied to The Guardian, a Facebook spokesperson said that the company appreciates the feedback, as well as the initiative, but they did not in any way indicate that Mark Zuckerberg’s company would pull the plug on the app.